JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 Limitations
 - Needs to visit all nodes
 - Gets the shortest path to all nodes which is often uncessary
-- Weights can't be negative.
+- Weights can't be negative

 ### A*
-The A* algorithm is a more general dijkstra's algorithm used to find a specific node, rather than all nodes in a graph.
-Uses heuristic approach to better direct where Dikstra searches.
+The A* algorithm is a more general dijkstra's algorithm used to find a specific node, and doesn't need to check all nodes in a graph.
+Performace is improved with a heuristic approach to better direct where the algorithm searches.
 Uses aproximate distance, for example using as the crow flies distances for aproximation.
 Imagine raises nodes up to make a hill going towards the node you want to find.
 For example if you want to drive to Edinburgh, you don't need to search any nodes to the south.